doevelopper/quality-management-system/rtdtmX.md

    - It addresses security requirements for embedded systems, PLCs, SCADA systems, and industrial networks, with specific guidance on zones and conduits, security levels (SL 1-4), and defense-in-depth strategies.
    - Particularly relevant for robotic systems, unmanned vehicles, and industrial equipment with networked connectivity.
    - Accessibility: Available from ISA (International Society of Automation) and IEC (International Electrotechnical Commission).
 Some parts available for purchase; summaries and implementation guides available freely from ISA/IEC websites.

+10. **ISO/IEC 5962:2021 (SPDX) – Software Bill of Materials**:
+  - Security-by-design enabler for software supply chain transparency; documents open-source and third‑party components, versions, and licenses.
+  - Supports vulnerability management, license compliance, and provenance tracking across builds and releases.
+  - Accessibility: Specification and tools are openly available from the SPDX community (see https://spdx.dev/).

 **Scope**: